 Possibly one of the most important places to visit in Italy

-Why it’s awesome: The capital city of Rome is one of the most famous places in Italy.
+Why it’s awesome: The capital city of Rome is a must on any Italian backpacking trip.
 Nicknamed the Eternal City, it was once home to one of the greatest civilisations on Earth.
 The historical heart is a UNESCO World Heritage Site and there are many splendid legacies from times gone by.
 The city draws huge numbers of visitors every year, with its long sense of history, fascinating culture, gorgeous architecture, fabulous museums and art, and various activities.
 Visitors will find myriad places to eat and drink, and there’s also a wealth of shops and a burgeoning night scene with something to suit most night owls.
 Rome is most definitely one of the most exciting hotspots in Italy, although leaning slightly on the expensive side!

-Great place to visit in Italy for couples!
+#2 – Venice – Great place to visit in Italy for couples!

-Why it’s awesome: Visiting Venice is often thought of as being an Italy must do for people seeking romance.
+Why it’s awesome: Visiting Venice is often thought of as being an Italy must-do for people seeking romance.
 Many of Venice’s key sights are spread across more than 100 islands in the Venetian Lagoon, though the city also has interesting areas on the mainland too.
 Many of the islands are connected by bridges, though there is plentiful water transport for exploring too.
 A huge part of Venice’s charm is that there are many waterways, combined with the fact that the city looks almost exactly as it did several centuries ago.
 Once ruled by the Byzantines, Venice was, at one time, one of the most affluent cities in Europe.
 Later ruled by France and Austria, the city became part of Italy in 1866.
 Venice hosts a gigantic carnival each year, which is renowned for its opulent and extravagant masks.
 With art, architecture, historic sites, museums, and canals, there are many ways to enjoy a stay in Venice.

 What to do there: Explore Venice from the water with a ride in a water bus or water taxi, and treat yourself to at least one trip in an iconic gondola.
 Allow plenty of time to explore Venice’s beautiful churches.
 The spectacular Basilica di San Marco is an Italy must see when in Venice.
 See the famous golden horse statue, admire the rich collection of artwork and antiques, appreciate the gorgeous architectural details, and go to the top of the Campanile di San Marco for incredible views.
 Marvel at the sublime interiors of the Santa Maria dei Miracoli, visit one of Venice’s oldest churches (San Giacomo di Rialto), enjoy the statues, sculptures, and art in the large Santa Maria Gloriosa dei Frari, and be dazzled by the statuesque San Giovanni e Paolo.
 Pay a visit to the famous Doge’s Palace, a Gothic masterpiece that dates back to the 1300s and today boasts many stunning antiques, treasures, and works of art.
 You can also see the cell where Casanova was held!
 Stroll through the atmospheric Venetian Ghetto, where you’ll find five synagogues and can see local Jewish life.
 Cross the famous Rialto Bridge, watch gondolas being made at the Squero, admire the excellent collections in Galleria dell’Accademia di Venezia, see the large clothing collection at Mocenigo Palace, observe traditional glass-making techniques at the Glass Museum on Murano Island, enjoy modern art at the Peggy Guggenheim Museum, and escape the crowds at the serene San Michele Cemetery.
 Wander hand in hand with your love through the quaint streets of Torcello, step inside the old Gothic palace of Scala Contarini del Bovolo to be wowed by the splendid spiral staircase, learn about a traditional craft at Burano’s Lace Museum, and pick up gifts and souvenirs at the Rialto Market and Piazza San Marco.

-One of Italy’s coolest historical sites!
+#3 – Pompeii – One of Italy’s coolest historical sites!

 Why it’s awesome: The UNESCO World Heritage Site of Pompeii is one of the most fascinating historical points of interest in Italy.
 The area was inhabited since the Bronze Ages, coming under Roman control in around 200 BC.
 At the start of the new millennium, the mighty Mount Vesuvius erupted in a spectacular fashion, burying the town of Pompeii and causing devastation.
 Many people perished with many more fleeing the town, leaving it deserted and engulfed in ash and other volcanic residue.
 Now excavated, the well-preserved site offers fascinating glimpses into life in times gone by.